AlkiviadisAleiferis/hyperpack/README.rst

 The bin packing problem has been used in many sectors of the industry, and mostly where manufacturing or industrial management needs arise.

+The theory of this library's implementation can be found in author's document `"A hyper-heuristic for solving variants of the 2D bin packing problem"`_.

+.. _`"A hyper-heuristic for solving variants of the 2D bin packing problem"`: https://github.com/AlkiviadisAleiferis/hyperpack-theory

 Installation
 -------------